psharda/krome/README.md

  package, GNU-licensed, and any improvements provided by the users is well accepted.
 See disclaimer below and GNU License in gpl-3.0.txt.

+This customized version is created and maintained by the POPSICLE collaboration.

 --
 ## Get KROME